gnat-n/BeeScan/README.md

 **This plugin does NOT modify/remove the scripts.** This is because I don't want to disrupt development because of false positives.
 This plugin simply finds script violations for you.
 It is your job to remove it.

 ## Limitations
-This plugin, like most security systems, will eventually become out of date unless it's periodically updated.
+- This plugin, like most security systems, will eventually become out of date unless it’s periodically updated.

+- **To make this system passive, this plugin does NOT modify/remove scripts.** It is the users job to resolve the flags (usually by deleting the script).
+This is because I don’t want to disrupt development because of false positives.
+This plugin simply finds script violations for you.
+It is your job to remove it.

-Do not assume flagged scripts are BAD.
-Treat flagged scripts as "suspicious" unless you can confirm it's safe.
+- Do not assume flagged scripts are BAD.
+Treat flagged scripts as “suspicious” unless you can confirm it’s safe.
 The system tends to be trigger happy.

 # FAQ
 ### My friend hashed a script and verified it was good, but my BeeScan is showing a hash mismatch on that script?